 - Or own masters, to be well pleasing in every respect

-- Lit. looking for the blessed hope and (or even) appearing of
+- Lit. looking for the blessed hope and (even) appearing

-3 Remind them to be submissive to rulers and authorities, to obey, to be ready for every good work, 2 to speak evil of no one, to be peaceable and gentle, showing perfect courtesy1 to all men.
+3 Remind our people1 to submit to rulers and authorities, to obey, to be eager2 for every kind of good work, 2 to speak evil of no one, to be peaceable and gentle, showing perfect courtesy3 to all men.
 3 For at one time we ourselves were also foolish, disobedient, deceived, enslaved to various lusts and pleasures, living in malice and envy, hateful and hating one another.
-4 But when the kindness of God our Savior and His love for mankind appeared, 5 He saved us, not because of deeds that we had done in righteousness, but according to His own mercy, through the washing of regeneration and the renewing work of the Holy Spirit, 6 whom He richly poured out upon us through Jesus Christ our Savior, 7 so that, having been justified by His grace, we might become heirs according to the hope of eternal life.
-8 This saying is trustworthy, and I want you constantly and confidently to affirm these things, so that those who have believed in God will be careful to engage in good works.2 Such things are both excellent and beneficial for men.
-9 But avoid foolish controversies and genealogies and feuds and arguments about the Law, for they all are unprofitable and worthless.
-10 Reject a divisive man after the first and second warning, 11 understanding full well that such a person is warped and engaging in sin, and that he stands self-condemned.3
+4 But when the kindness of God our Savior and his love for mankind appeared, 5 he saved us, not because of deeds we had done in righteousness, but according to his own mercy, through the washing of regeneration and the renewing work of the Holy Spirit, 6 whom he richly poured out on us through Jesus Christ our Savior, 7 so that having been justified by his grace we might become heirs of all that is ours through4 the hope of eternal life.
+8 These are trustworthy words,5 and I want you to insist on them,6 so that those who have believed in God will be careful to engage in good deeds.7 Such things are good and profitable for men.
+9 But avoid foolish controversies, genealogies, feuds, and arguments about the Law, for they all are unprofitable and useless.
+10 Reject a divisive man after the first and second warning, 11 realizing that such a person is warped and sinful, and that he stands self-condemned.8

 - Or every consideration; lit. all humility, mildness